-With seasonless designs on display at Salle Privée’s first store, in Amsterdam, Munster plans to issue signature silhouettes in varying cuts and fabrications throughout the year, in limited editions of 50.
-‘I don’t want logos or prints on my designs,’ Munster says.
+With seasonless designs on display at Salle Privée’s first store, in Amsterdam, Munsters plans to issue signature silhouettes in varying cuts and fabrications throughout the year, in limited editions of 50.
+‘I don’t want logos or prints on my designs,’ Munsters says.
 ‘My shop doesn’t even have a sign.’

 Connolly: Unisex refinement, owned by Isabel Ettedgui.
 Suit, £1,300; bag, £1,600, both by Connolly

 Paul Helbers, who launched his eponymous label in January 2016, also looks to artists’ wardrobes for inspiration.
 ‘A lot of sculptors and painters in Paris at the turn of the 20th century wore very limited clothes,’ he says.
 ‘In a way it was like a uniform.’